allen-cell-animated/timelapse-colorizer/CONTRIBUTING.md

 npm run typeCheck
 ```

-1. Currently `npm run build-internal` is the only code path that results in a working deployment,
-due to data being hosted only on internal servers.

 ## Project Documentation

 The `README` in the root of the repository should contain or link to